mighty-gerbils/gerbil/doc/reference/core-builtin.md

   slot  := symbol
 ```

-Like `make-class-slot-accessor`, but creates an unchecked accesor.
+Like `make-class-slot-accessor`, but creates an unchecked accessor.

 ### make-class-slot-unchecked-mutator